devmichalek/Skipper/README.md

 ## Examples
 ```
+  # args.txt
+  # This file contains regular expression pattern (argument).
+  [a-zA-Z0-9]+\.log

   # file.txt
+  # Example of !list command and !remove command.
+  # Example of concurrent and regular scope.

   # Global Scope
   { # Regular Scope 0
     [ # Concurrent Scope 0.0
-      !list -r .*\.php$ >> phps.log # Search recursively for all .php files and redirect output to phps.log
+      !list -r .*\.php$ >> phps.log # Search recursively for all .php files and redirect output to the phps.log
-      !remove -r -v << phps.log # Remove all files listed in phps.log and print the result to the console
+      !remove -r -v << args.txt # Search recursively (with verbose option) and remove all files that matches regular expression pattern defined in args.txt.
     ]
     [ # Concurrent Scope 0.1
       # Do other things